lewistang-uk/song-recommendation-system/README.md

 ## A/B Testing

 An experiment was simulated over three categories of users.
 Each user listened to three songs from their set of albums.
 If at least 3 of the top 5 recommendations were not in listening history and were in their category, then the recommendations were marked as good.
-A significance level of 0.05 and power of 0.8 were used.

 The control was the simple k-NN recommender, and the treatment was the historical weighted recommender.

+To achieve 80% power at the 5% significance level, the required sample size was calculated at 1249 users per arm.
+A total of 2502 simulated users were used, split equally (417) between each category and arm.

 Categories: